zimmmermann-kogadeeva-group/GEMsembler/README.md

 **THIS IS A BETA VERSION!
 BUGS CAN BE EXPECTED**

-### Instalation
+## Instalation

-Instalation from git via pip
+Install with the following command:
 ```
-pip install git+ssh://git@git.embl.de/grp-zimmermann-kogadeeva/GEMsembler.git
+pip install gemsembler
 ```

-You also have to install BLAST in advance
+**Note:** you also have to install BLAST in advance

-### Usage
+## Usage

 Input models have to be COBRApy readable files.
 And models need to be particular type.
 Curently models made by CarveMe (carveme), ModelSEED (modelseed), gapseq (gapseq) and models downloaded from AGORA VMH database (agora) are supported.
 Custom type is comming soon.
 Genomes, from which the models are built will allow to convert and assemble genes as well.
 ```
 input_data = {
     "curated_LP": {"path_to_model": "./iLP728_revision_data_met_C_c.xml", "model_type": "carveme", "path_to_genome": "./protein_fasta.faa"},